 This 18-karat gold watch is one of the most complicated mechanical pocket watches in the world for over 50 years, having 24 complications and 920 individual parts.
 It’s also the brand’s first-minute repeating wristwatch.

 The watch was completed in eight years and given to Graves in 1933, costing him around $15,000.
-In 2014, the watch was sold at an auction for $24 million, which was the most expensive watch sold an auction at the time.
+In 2014, the watch sold at an auction for $24 million, which was the most expensive watch sold at auction at the time.
 You can learn more about the auction here.

 Patek Philippe Ref.
 1518 in Stainless Steel – $11 Million

 A total of 281 pieces of 1518 was made, but only four of these were cased in stainless steel.
-One was auctioned, and the other three are known to belong to private collections.
+One was auctioned, and the other three belong to private collections.

 Jacob & Co.
 Billionaire Watch – $18 million

 Jacob & Co.
 Billionaire watch has over 260 baguette-cut diamonds and a white gold case.
-The watch, which is 47.5mm wide and 58mm long, has a white rectangular gold case and hour markers made of diamonds.
-This article provides photos of the watch and takes a closer look at its hefty price tag.
+The watch is 47.5mm wide and 58mm long, has a white rectangular gold case and hour markers made of diamonds.

 In 2018, champion boxer Floyd Mayweather bought the one-of-a-kind watch for $18 million.
 Read more about his purchase here.

 Jacob & Co is a private jewelry and wristwatch company founded in 1986 by Jacob Arabo, a diamond designer.
-The brand, which is known for its over-the-top statement watches, has its headquarters and shops in New York City, including boutiques in London, Qatar, United Arab Emirates, and Italy.
-You can read more about Arabo and the company here.
+The brand, known for its over-the-top statement watches, has its headquarters and shops in New York City, including boutiques in London, Qatar, United Arab Emirates, and Italy.

 Paul Newman Rolex Daytona – £17.7m